Cubs vs. White Sox Player Props Betting Odds

 Hoerner Stats

-- Hoerner has picked up at least one hit in two games in a row.
-In his last five games he is hitting .316 with two doubles, a home run, four walks and four RBI.
+- Hoerner will look for his fourth straight game with a hit in this matchup.
+In his last five games he is batting .368 with two doubles, a home run, four walks and an RBI.

 Hoerner Recent Games